MFaizan18/AlphaQuantTrader/README.md

 * `alpha_prior` and `beta_prior` are the prior parameters governing volatility.

-The formulas update the mean and variance by combining prior knowledge with new observations, weighted by their respective parameters.
-This Bayesian framework ensures that the model continuously refines its understanding of both the mean and volatility based on new data.
+These formulas describe how the posterior estimates are updated.
+The posterior mean (`mu_posterior`) is a weighted combination of the prior mean and the new data point `x_i`, where the weights are determined by the precision (`kappa`).
+The posterior precision (`kappa_posterior`) increases by 1 with each new observation, reflecting greater certainty in the estimate of the mean. `Alpha` increases by 0.5 with each observation, and beta adjusts based on how much the new observation deviates from the `prior mean`, weighted by the prior precision.
+These updates ensure that the model incorporates new information while retaining prior knowledge.

 --------------------------------------------
 ```python